 So you may choose to leave some specific gifts to individual people, but the bulk of what you own – the residuary estate – to your spouse, civil partner, children, or any other beneficiary you identify.
 In that instance the will explicitly deals with the residuary estate.

 But it is possible for a residuary estate to be created unintentionally.
 For example, you may have a residuary estate because:

 This means that it is a good idea to identify a beneficiary of your residuary estate, even if you don’t think it is going to be very much.
 This will prevent anything that you haven’t dealt with being distributed according to the intestacy rules.
 For more information, see our page Avoiding intestacy.

 An additional detail to be aware of is that if you want to divide your residuary estate between two or more people, and some of them are exempt from inheritance tax and others are not, they may not all receive an equal share.
 For example, if you include a provision in your will leaving half of your residuary estate to your daughter and half to a charity, the charity (being exempt from inheritance tax) would inherit a half, while your daughter would inherit a half, minus inheritance tax.
 Your will can specifically state that each beneficiary should receive an equal share after inheritance tax has been paid.

 When you make specific gifts in your will you can specify whether they are to be left subject to, or free from, inheritance tax.
 However, if you make such gifts free of tax, then the tax payable on them will be payable out of your residuary estate, leaving less to distribute to your residuary beneficiaries.
-Obviously you cannot avoid tax by leaving your whole estate, or the residuary estate, free of inheritance tax.
+Obviously you cannot avoid tax by trying to leave your whole estate, or the residuary estate, free of inheritance tax.